Long and heavy spiralled horns!

-Although they tend to be most active between dusk and dawn, Bongos are known to occasionally browse during the day but will never leave the dense vegetation that surrounds them.
+Although they tend to be most active between dusk and dawn, Bongos are known to browse during the day occasionally but will never leave the dense vegetation that surrounds them.
 To help them to cool down in the heat, Bongos wallow in mud which they then rub onto a tree as a way of polishing their smooth and heavy horns.
-Despite being hunted for food in many areas, in others there is a great deal of superstition surrounding the Bongo by the native people.
+Despite being hunted for food in many areas, in others, there is a great deal of superstition surrounding the Bongo by the native people.
 Some believe that not only eating but just touching Bongo will cause the individual to have spasms and they are therefore not too affected by hunting in these places.

 Relationship with Humans

 In many areas throughout their natural range, Bongos have been hunted by people for meat but also became a prize target for big-game trophy hunters which devastated local populations.
 The biggest impact that people have had on the Bongo though is the fact that vast areas of their natural habitats have disappeared to make room for agriculture and to provide grazing for livestock.
 This increasing closeness to Humans has led to outbreaks of disease in Bongos, along with severe population declines due to their dwindling habitats and therefore, an increasing lack of both food and suitable forest cover which Bongos heavily rely on.

 Today, the Bongo is listed by the IUCN as an animal that is Near Threatened to extinction from the wild in the near future.
 Although the Mountain Bongo has always been rare it is feared that there could be as few as only 75 individuals left in the highland forests of Kenya, where they are now protected.
 The Lowland Bongo is becoming rarer in Western Africa but populations although decreasing, remain widespread throughout much of their historical range in Central Africa.View all 285 animals that start with B

 Bongo FAQs (Frequently Asked Questions)